noaione/yuusha-shoukan-ln/sources/v14/chapter6.md

 [...]

-[...Why was it... that I was even born? ...Why was it...that the magic power of death... dwells within me? ...
-I thought about it... over... and over again.]
+[...Why was it... that I was even born? ...Why was it...that the magic power of death... dwells within me? ...I thought about it... over... and over again.]

 I can somehow understand the feeling of hating oneself, even if what I felt was comparatively smaller than hers.
 I hated myself for always making some gentle